uns-iut-info/you-are-unique-iame/README.md

 ## BUGS
 - Sometimes the scene isn't loaded properly so there's a dark blue screen.
 After many attempts to solve this problem we have not found a solution.
 Thus, you need to refresh the page until the scene is loaded properly.
-- Also, as the scene isn't always loaded properly, we advice you to wait a few second before to start a level.
+- Also, as the scene isn't always loaded properly, we advise you to wait a few seconds before to start a level.
 Indeed, sometimes some balls are going though the ground.
 - Finally, note that after touching a black enemy, it is sometimes not possible to eat one of the colored balls.
 In this case, you should try to eat the other balls to resolve this issue.

 ## VIDEOS